GoogleChrome/web-vitals/README.md

    */
   requestDuration: number;
   /**
+   * The total time from the first byte of the response was received.
+Until the
+   * first byte of the document was received.
+This will only be non-zero for
+   * servers using Early Hints and where browsers support sending this additional
+   * timing.
+This time is after the TTFB metric.value.
+   */
+  documentDuration: number;
+  /**
    * The `navigation` entry of the current page, which is useful for diagnosing
    * general page load issues.
 This can be used to access `serverTiming` for
    * example: navigationEntry?.serverTiming